rmolinari/thesis_1999/1999_thesis.typ

 // Based on an answer in the Discord from PgSuper (2023-04-13 1:43 PM)
-// See issue #9 on GitHub
+// See issue #9 on my GitHub
 #let setupenum(doc, prefix: "", formats: ("1.", "(a)", "i.")) = {
   set enum(
     full: true,